marcelogmca/aviary_management/README.md

 In this project the following devices are used:
  - An [arduino](https://www.arduino.cc/) to read, process and send sensor data.
- - ESP8266 ESP-01, a wireless module that allows arduino to connect to wifi.
+ - ESP8266 ESP-01, a wireless module that allows arduino to connect to WiFi.
  - DHT11, a temperature and humidity sensor.
  - MLX90614, an infrared temperature sensor.
  - YF-S201, a water flow meter.